-A couple of weeks back, we started boosting our tour selection here at Trekhunt.
-During charting South-America, we bumped into a lovely and energetic tour company, which turned out to be founded by a Hungarian guy, Peter Popal.
+We started boosting our tour selection here at Trekhunt a few weeks back.
+During charting South America, we bumped into a lovely and energetic tour company, which turned out to be founded by a Hungarian guy, Peter Popal.
 We wanted to know more about him and his story.

 Tell me your story.
-How a Hungarian guy turns out to live in the other part of the planet?
+How does a Hungarian guy end up living on the other side of the planet?

 Sign in to enjoy an ad-free experience and stay up-to-date with our latest features.